Frequently Asked Questions

 We know that there have been some calls for an extension of the No Detriment Policy (NDP) that was in place for last year's assessments.

 However this is not feasible: the NDP was introduced in April 2020 in response to the national lockdown that began in March 2020 and led to the sudden closure of our campuses and the cancellation of on campus teaching and exams.
 It was produced in response to that specific situation and relied on the fact that the majority of teaching had been delivered for that academic year, so could refer to assessment taken before the pandemic.
 Academic year 2020-21 is different: teaching and assessment has been designed in the context of the pandemic, recognising the need for the majority of learning and assessment to take place online; and in addition, there is no ‘non-pandemic’ period that can be used as a benchmark for student performance.

 Further details on this, and the principles supporting our Assessment Support Measures, are provided in the posting from 14 January 2021.

 How do course grades for 2019-20 work under the No Detriment policy?

-All students will receive the CA Grade.
+All students will have received the CA Grade.
 This is because we cannot make a fair judgement on a course performance where less than 65% of assessment has been completed.
 To protect the reputation of your degree, we do not award grades without clear evidence making up at least 65% of the assessment required.

-We realise that in some exceptional cases you may feel that your actual grade does not give an accurate reflection of your performance.
+We realise that in some exceptional cases you may feel that your actual grade did not give an accurate reflection of your performance.
 This might be because a large element of your assessment took place at a point when there was significant disruption caused by the pandemic.